nachogon1/my-mac-setup/README.md

 ## Instructions

-If it is the first time you use it, install python with brew, link it, update pip and link pip
+If it is the first time you use it, install ansible first.
+You should use initial-script.sh (still only for mac).
+For that you should manually install chrome, sign-in log in git and download the script.

 Install ansible: # Recommended by ansible
-`python -m pip install ansible`
+ Ansible should be installed if you ran initial-script.sh.
+The designated environment is `ansible-env`

 Add ansible to path.
 Add to .zshrc
 `export PATH=“$HOME/Library/Python/3.9/bin:$PATH"`